Other products

 Practical dosage recommendations:

-4.5 g sachet /dose treats 10 kg (22 lb) bodyweight as a single dose (5 – 10 kg)
+Each 4.5 g sachet treats 10 kg bodyweight (5 – 10 kg).

 Treatment should be repeated when natural re-infection with parasitic worms occurs.
 Routine treatment of adult animals with minimal exposure to infection is advisable 2 to 4 times per year.
 More frequent treatment, at 6 to 8 weekly intervals is advisable for dogs in kennels.